vijayboopathy/book-puppet-fundamentals/manuscript/chapter5-modules.md

 #  Chapter 05  :  Creating Reusable Code - Modules

+In the last chapter we learnt how to write simple manifests with a few  resources.
+In this chapter we are going to start organizing manifests into modules and create reusable, shareable and flexible code.

   - Problems with Single Manifests
   - Reusable Code - Modules
   - Modules Layout